spatie/laravel-validation-rules/README.md

 }
 ```

-you can use the `Enum` rule like this:
+The `Enum` rule can be used like this:

 ```php
 // in a `FormRequest`